Gifford Nielsen: TV sports anchor

 Nielsen was the sports director at CBS affiliate KHOU in Houston from 1984 to 2009.
 He also made an appearance in P.D.Q.
 Bach in Houston: We Have a Problem! as a color commentator alongside Peter Schickele during a sketch of Beethoven's Fifth, in which the performance was done as if it were a mock football/hockey game.

 LDS Church service

 Nielsen has served in the LDS Church in many capacities, including elders quorum president, bishop, president of the Houston Texas South Stake, mission president's counselor, and area seventy.
 He was released as an area seventy on April 6, 2013, and called as a general authority and member of the First Quorum of the Seventy.
 Among his assignments, Nielsen served for a time in the presidency of the church's Pacific Area.
-In August 2019, Nielsen was called as the president of the church's North America Central Area.
-Since August 2023, he has been serving as the president of the church's Africa West Area.
+From August 2019 to August 2022 Nielsen served as president of the North America Central Area.
+From August 2022 until August 2024 he was president of the Africa West Area.
+He was designated as an emeritus general authority in 2024.